kimadactyl/artofnoises/README.md

  3. Print out 5 copies of the score dial, and attach front to back using a split pin.
  4. Refer to RULES.md for how to play.
 The open document version is for easy printing.

+## Create your own cards

+All cards were made using [Inkscape Extensions for Board Games](https://github.com/lifelike/countersheetsextension).
+You can create your own cards by editing cardsheet.csv and installing these tools.
+Hat tip to lifelike for this!

 ## License

 This game is released under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license (CC BY-NC-SA 4.0)](http://creativecommons.org/licenses/by-nc-sa/4.0/]).
 Publishing enquiries: kim@alliscalm.net.